ericclack/pygamezero_pacman/doc/part1.rst

     pacman = Actor('pacman_o.png', anchor=('left', 'top'))
     pacman.x = pacman.y = 1*BLOCK_SIZE

-And add this line to the end of your :code:`draw` function:
+And then we want to draw our Pac-Man in the world, so add this line to the end of your :code:`draw` function:

 .. code:: python